 To read more about The Branch Foundation’s solar panel project, please visit our project page on GlobalGiving.

-The Branch Foundation has continually provided funding and resources for enterprise development projects at the Shan Refugee Camp.
+The Branch Foundation has continually provided funding and resources for capacity building projects at the Shan Refugee Camp.
 In 2012, we supplied the Camp with mushroom spores in collaboration with JRS so that they could create a mushroom farm.
 This mushroom farm pilot project served a two-fold purpose.
-By growing the spores, the Camps members were not only providing themselves with a source of food, but they could also generate income by selling the mushrooms.
+By growing the mushroom spores, the Camp members were not only providing themselves with a source of food, but they could also be more sustainable, independent, and less reliant on outside food aid.

 Poverty and Welfare Relief